1-54 Art Fair Marrakesh: What to Expect, Why go Now!

-We’ve also been interested in the 1-54 Art Fair since we first ran across it during Frieze week in New York, probably 2017 or so.
+We’ve wanted to visit Morocco for over a decade; we’ve also been interested in the 1-54 Art Fair Marrakech since we first ran across its New York edition during Frieze week, probably 2017 or so.

 We had certain expectations of Marrakesh and Morocco in general, of course- more about that in a larger article.